abbyazari/vSWIM/README.md

 This repository contains predictions of the solar wind upstream of Mars from late 2014 onwards as calculated from [MAVEN](https://mars.nasa.gov/maven/) spacecraft data and the associated predictive model.
 This model is useful for statistical studies where a continuous estimation of the solar wind at Mars with uncertainties is needed.
 Future iterations are expected that include solar wind observations from other current, and future missions to Mars.

+We highly recommend that users review the brief usage guidelines below before using either the model or the associated predicitons.

 ## Contents

 1. **Low Resolution Data:** Hourly cadence solar wind [predictions](https://github.com/abbyazari/vSWIM/edit/main/Data).
 Use this if you need an [OMNI-like](https://omniweb.gsfc.nasa.gov/form/dx1.html) product.